CHN-beta/ovito/doc/manual/advanced_topics/code_generation.rst

 menu.
 The code generator window displays the dynamically generated source code, which gets updated in realtime while you make changes to the data pipeline or a modifier's settings.

-You can activate the option :guilabel:`Visualization code` to let OVITO additionally generate code statements that set up the virtual camera, render settings, and the visual appearance of the dataset exactly as you prescribed it in the graphical user interface.
+You can activate the option :guilabel:`Include visualization code` to let OVITO additionally generate code statements that set up the virtual camera, render settings, and the visual appearance of the dataset exactly as you prescribed it in the graphical user interface.
 This option is useful if you are going to use the generated Python script for automating image and animation rendering tasks.